DoctorDalek1963/nixos-config/README.md

 You'll have to login to Firefox to enable Firefox Sync.
 The device name should already be set up.

 Firefox add-ons need to be manually configured.
 Refined GitHub needs a token, which is available in `/run/user/1000/secrets/firefox/extensions/refined_github/personal_access_token`.
 I won't enumerate all of my add-on settings here, but I'd recommend copying them from another machine.

+You'll also have to add any rclone remotes manually.
+Then add the names of the remotes and their mountpoints to `home-manager/dyson/flake.nix`.